iu2frl/StreamDock.Plugins.Mqtt/README.md

 I am working to get it up and running to send command via MQTT and WebSocket.

+## Deprecation notice

+Even if this code is a good starting point, I will concentrate my efforts on the Olliter version of this plugin: [https://github.com/iu2frl/StreamDock.Plugins.Olliter](https://github.com/iu2frl/StreamDock.Plugins.Olliter)

 ## Mqtt plugin

 ### Features